Zenith2103/Polyvore_edit/README.md

 ## Bi-LSTM model for learning fashion compatibility.
-Code for ACM MM'17 paper "Learning Fashion Compatibility with Bidirectional LSTMs" [[paper]](https://arxiv.org/pdf/1707.05691.pdf).
+Code for ACM MM'17 paper "Learning Fashion Compatibility with Bidirectional LSTMs" [[paper]](https://arxiv.org/pdf/1707.05691.pdf). //read about the paper.

 Parts of the code are from an older version of Tensorflow's im2txt repo [GitHub](https://github.com/tensorflow/models/blob/master/research/im2txt).